Earth Notes: On the APPGIE meeting - Taking the Carbon out of Heat (2017)Updated 2022-12-05.

 - Points out that fossil fuel imports increasingly bad for balance of trade never mind CO2.

-- Maybe PAYG heat pumps part of soln, already happening in Austria.
+- Maybe PAYG heat pumps part of solution, already happening in Austria.
 Maybe #HaaS baby steps?

 - Update SAP with current electricity carbon intensity [else perverse incentives to do the wrong things].